hweecat/hweecat.github.io/resume.md

 Location: Singapore

-* Lead the requirements scoping, design and implementation of data pipelines and infrastructure to connect legacy and digital banking upstream systems with downstream financial and regulatory / Anti-Money Laundering modules for regulatory reporting, in compliance with regulatory requirements for obtaining a digital banking license to operate in Indonesia
+* Lead the requirements scoping, design and implementation of data pipelines and infrastructure to connect multiple legacy and digital banking upstream systems with downstream financial and regulatory / Anti-Money Laundering modules for regulatory reporting, ensuring compliance with regulatory requirements that is pivotal in obtaining a digital banking license to operate in Indonesia
-* Designed and built Type 2 SCD data models and ELT architecture that integrate core banking transactions with payments and treasury information for banking regulatory compliance use-cases using dbt (data build tool), PostgreSQL, Apache Spark and Airflow
+* Design and build Type 2 SCD data models and ELT architecture that integrate core banking transactions with payments and treasury information for banking regulatory compliance use-cases using dbt (data build tool), PostgreSQL, Apache Spark and Airflow
 * Initiated enhancements to existing CI/CD workflow through migration of Airflow Helm chart from Terraform to Argo CD, enabling automated deployment of data platform services in Kubernetes clusters
+* Assist in hiring process by conducting technical interviews to assess technical competencies and cultural fit of candidates

 ### DT ONE (formerly known as TRANSFERTO) (Jan 2021 - Aug 2022)